eavelardev/epimldev-inference/README.md

 We collected data using a board with an ESP32 microcontroller.
 This is supported by the Edge Impulse Platform and a [firmware](https://github.com/eavelardev/qbtn-edge-impulse) was adapted for that task.

 Two data classes were defined, a `normal` human behavior and when the `seizure` occurs.
-10 minutes were colected for each class, simulating seizures to poof the concept.
+10 minutes were collected for each class, simulating seizures to poof the concept.
 Extra samples were collected for the testing set, having a 90/10 distribution.

 ## Build